Earth X: Paradise X

-Reed Richards, Bruce Banner, the Beast, and several other brilliant scientists convene to discuss a solution to Death's absence.
+Reed Richards, Bruce Banner, Beast, and several other scientists convene to discuss a solution to Death's absence.
 They decide to access the imprisoned Jude the Entropic Man, who can turn others to dust on contact, and synthesize his essence into a chemical to end the suffering of those unable to die.
 With the chemical complete, Reed, growing suspicious of Mar-Vell's motives, plans to use Pym Particles to slow Paradise's growth.
 Mephisto frees Jude from captivity, convincing him to go on a killing spree.
-Mephisto then steers Jude to Britain, where Mephisto hopes to find the Siege Perilous, which will allow him to traverse the multiverse.
-With the help of Merlin, Doctor Strange, Psylocke and the sacrifice of Meggan, King Britain is able to slay Mephisto with Excalibur.
+With the help of Merlin, Doctor Strange, Psylocke and the sacrifice of Meggan, King Britain uses Excalibur to kill Mephisto.
 Meanwhile, in Paradise, Reed and a legion of heroes confront Mar-Vell.
 After Paradise is nearly conquered in the name of the Supreme Intelligence by the arriving souls of the Kree military, Mar-Vell explains to Reed that the latter will become the new Eternity.

-Using his new role as Eternity, Reed is able to end the conflict and free the remaining heroes from their Cosmic Cube-induced dream-worlds.
+Using his new role as Eternity, Reed ends the conflict and frees the remaining heroes from their Cosmic Cube-induced dream-worlds.
 Once this is accomplished, Mar-Vell explains to Reed that his plan is to build a wall around their universe, preventing further influence from the Celestials.
 Feeling that his work is not yet complete, Mar-Vell tells the people of Paradise that he is going to the source of Excalibur, which is strongly implied to be the original universe.